plnkx/blog/_posts/2015-10-04-share-what-you-know.markdown

 night a woman wants to know who that was.

 A couple is traveling in Europe, staying in a certain hotel.
 They learn the Rick Steves tour group was just there.
-Are they any warnings or recommendations from the people in that group?
+Are there any warnings or recommendations from people in that group?

-A group of sorority girls sip margaritas on a beach in Mexico.
+Sorority girls sip margaritas on a beach in Mexico.
 Any other tri delt chapters here?

-We're new here.
+We're new in town.
 Any good resources for LGBT kids and their families?

+And so on.

 # Share What You Know

-See or do something that might be of interest to others?
-Share what you know.
+See or do something location-specific that might be of interest to others?
+If so, share what you know.

 We have the technology